News & Events

 An inside look at recently discovered two-hundred year old documents

-TUES., AUGUST 31, 2021
+Tues., AUGUST 31, 2021

-From WBOC's Delmarvalife Program - Watch this seven-minute segment about The Commodore Collection, a unqiue archive of local African American history recently discovered in a house in Chestertown.
+From WBOC's Delmarvalife Program - Watch this seven-minute segment about The Commodore Collection, a unique archive of local African American history recently discovered in a house in Chestertown.
 These historic papers were saved from the auction house by historians from the Starr Center and the Chesapeake Heartland Project and local activists and are archived at Washington College's Miller Library.

 THE STARR CENTER